Attractive Red Lips: The Power of Wearing the Colour Red – Colour Psychology and the benefits of Plumper Red Lips

 - the lure of red lipsticks as part of your makeup

 Wearing Red can give you a Competitive Edge

 So does RED help or hinder your chances in life – or the kind of attention you get?
 One study found that contestants in a physical contest had a better chance of winning if they were wearing red than any other colour.

-The researchers concluded that wearing red improved the sense of dominance over others in a competition and seeing other competitors who were wearing red increased the perception of the other person as either dominant and/or being a threat.
+Researchers (see below) have concluded that wearing red improved the sense of dominance over others in competition and seeing other competitors who were wearing red increased the perception of the other person as either dominant and/or being a threat.
 In other words, red does symbolise power but it can also symbolise ‘watch out.’

 It is likely that these perceptions have to do with our innate, sometimes unconscious responses to what we consider to be healthy in a potential partner.
 If your facial skin is redder, there’s likely to be more blood flow to the skin and in general in your body.
 And having good circulation is usually a sign of good health, as well as youthfulness and the perceived potential to reproduce.

 Manipulating Photographs to have more RED in them to improve attractiveness response